Can B2B businesses sell with emotional marketing?

 |Logistics company||Business owners struggling with tracking the flow of products they send to their international customers.||A CEO who reads the financial summary of the quarter.
 He or she brainstorms the ways to monitor products throughout journeys to reduce operational costs.|

 |A software company that sells live chat solutions||Business owners who need a tool to communicate with all website visitors and improve the speed of customer service.||A business owner whose eCommerce store has a high bounce rate and slow customer support reply times.
 The reason: a lack of a tool for quick and direct communication with website visitors.|

 Have a brainstorming session with your marketing team and think of ways to create a similar context based on your target customer’s issue.
 Put yourself in their shoes to try to experience what kind of emotions they go through in that particular situation.

 4. Focus on Showing How Your Product Resolves a Specific Problem

-To implement this technique in a B2B marketing campaign:
+To implement this technique in a B2B sales leads marketing campaign:

 Create a customer persona.
 Create a detailed persona containing the most common issues that the customer faces

 Choose a specific issue.
 You will base your campaign on explaining how your product or service helps to resolve this issue

 Address the issue.
 Think of the best way in which your solution helps the target customer to resolve the issue